The Tour du Mont Blanc Trek (TMB) is not only one of the most popular hikes in Europe but one of the best treks in the world!

 I also recommend spending a day in Geneva if your schedule permits.

-For me, it was definitely a sense of accomplishment.
-Knowing that I did it.
-And enjoyed most of it.
+For me, YES!
+It was definitely a sense of accomplishment.
+And I enjoyed most of it.
 I don’t believe anyone who says they enjoyed every second of the TMB.
 There are some tough parts!
 And there are times you may question why you’re doing it.

 Even better, it left me a lasting gift that is still giving.
 The gift of personal strength, both on and off the mountain.
 Little did I know that the Tour du Mont Blanc would start an obsession with long-distance hiking.
 I now do at least one long-distance hike each year.
 Check out How a Hiking Trip Can Change Your Life.